daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 ## DuckDB

 [DuckDB](20240922_definition_duckdb.md) is a fast in-process data analytical database with support of feature-rich SQL dialect complemented with deep integrations into client APIs.
 It's designed to provide high performance on complex queries against large databases in embedded configuration, such as combining tables with hundreds of columns and billions of rows.
-It's specialised for [online analytical processing (OLAP)](20240922_definition_online_analytical_processing_olap.md) workloads
+It's specialized for [online analytical processing (OLAP)](20240922_definition_online_analytical_processing_olap.md) workloads

 ## Features of it